maestro-server/webdocs/docs/installing/index.rst

 Running locally
 ***************
-We use docker to spin up a new maestro bundle, you can copy and execute docker-compose describe below.
+You can use docker to spin up a maestro bundle, you can copy and execute the docker-compose file describe below.

 ..
 Note::
-    PS: Docker compose will be able to created and manager all networks and communication between services.
+    PS: Docker compose will be able to create and manager all networks and communication between services.

     PS: Containers is prepared to run in production.